 Summarizes Earth's evolution through the past 4.6 billion years and examines the evidence that has allowed us to interpret changes in Earth and its life.
 Weekly laboratories include study of Earth materials and methods of their analysis.
 Primary objective: to provide students context for understanding current discussions on the nature, tempo and initiation of change in the natural world.
 Required Lab and field trips.
 Prerequisite: GEOL 201 or 211, or consent of the instructor.
 (A-QR, RCH)

 Focus on the description and occurrence of common rock-forming minerals as well as the genesis, classification and geologic significance of major rock groups.
 Lab familiarizes students with physical rock and mineral specimens and common optical techniques.
 Prerequisites: GEOL 201 or 211, or consent of the instructor.
 (RCH)

 *GEOL 316 GEOCHEMISTRY AND ENVIRONMENTAL CHANGE (4 credits)

-An introduction to the chemical Earth that helps students understand fundamental geological interaction and the occurrence of geoscientific phenomena.
-Study includes the structures and activities of atoms and matter; the formation of planets, rocks and minerals; the nature of Earth’s core, mantle, crust and skin; and the impact of surface conditions on Earth materials.
-Emphasizes the manner in which our experience of Earth materials is shaped by the chemical and physical tendencies of the universe.
-Laboratory analyses stress the nature of human-environment interactions and incorporate the instructor’s research.
+This introduction to the chemical Earth helps students understand geoscientific phenomena and environmental processes by applying thermodynamics and kinetics as fundamental relationships.
+Students explore the structures and activities of atoms and matter; the formation of planets, rocks and minerals; the nature of Earth's core, mantle, crust and skin; and the impact of human activities and surface conditions on Earth materials and living things.
+Coursework focuses on scientific literacy by incorporating primary literature and building writing skills through journaling and report- and paper-writing.
 Prerequisite: GEOL 201.
-(RCH, WI)
+(WI)

 GEOL 400 FIELD STUDIES (0-4 credits)